Michelle Legge

 INCOME TAX

-This means that whenever you sell something that you have owned for more than one year, you do not have to pay taxes on the profits you generated with that trade.
+Whenever you sell something that you have owned for more than one year, the profits are tax-free.

 EXAMPLE

-Trading or exchanging crypto held less than 1 year
+Trading or exchanging crypto held for less than a year

 INCOME TAX